 This course covers legal relationships of physicians and patients, contractual agreements, professional liability, malpractice, medical practice acts, informed consent, and bioethical issues.
 Emphasis is placed on scope of practice, legal terms, patient's rights, liability, code of ethics, documentation, consent, HIPAA, release of information and standard of care as they apply to medical assisting.

 - Pharmacology for Medical Assisting

-Learn preparation, dosage calculation and various methods of administration of medications; proper documentation; identifying, spelling, and recognizing adverse reactions/interactions of the commonly used medications in a physician's office.
+Course focuses on preparation, dosage calculation and various methods of administration of medications.
+Students also learn proper documentation, identifying, spelling, and recognizing adverse reactions/interactions of the most commonly used medications in a physician’s office.